Guidelines for Preparing Project Specifications: Bidding Requirements

-On publicly funded projects a legal advertisement is typically required to be published in several local or regional newspapers or online publications prior to receipt of bids.
+- On publicly funded projects a legal advertisement is typically required.
+Published in several local or regional newspapers or online publications prior to receipt of bids.

 Topics often covered by the Advertisement for Bids include:

-Introduction to project: Discusses issues such as a brief description of the project, type of contract to be executed, and whether or not a bid security is required.
+- Introduction to project: Discusses issues such as a brief description of the project, type of contract to be executed, and whether or not bid security is required.

 Instructions to Bidders:

-These are the requirements with which bidders must comply for submission of bids.
+These are the requirements with which bidders must comply for the submission of bids.

-Often preprinted form by American Institute of Architects (AIA), Engineers Joint Contract Documents Council (EJCDC), Design/Build Institute of America (DBIA), or others, which are incorporated by reference rather than being included in the documents.
+Often preprinted form by the American Institute of Architects (AIA), Engineers Joint Contract Documents Council (EJCDC), and Design/Build Institute of America (DBIA).
+Which are incorporated by reference rather than being included in the documents.